 Pro Tips

-Recipe FAQs
+Italian Baked Mashed Potatoes Recipe FAQs

 Freezer: Store in the freezer for up to 2 months.
 Defrost in the refrigerator before reheating.
+You could add a bit more milk to the potatoes to help rehydrate them.

-If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
+If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

 Ingredients